A Country Girl in King Solomon’s Court

 Solomon’s fiancee is concerned about appearance.
 She doesn’t want to be seen wandering aimlessly around like a prostitute looking for hire.

 The outfit of a prostitute varies greatly by region and time period.
-During the time this Song was written, prostitutes wore veils over their faces so they could not be readily identified.
+During biblical times, prostitutes wore veils over their faces so they could not be readily identified (Genesis 38:14-15).
 Shepherding can be a lonely business with long stretches of nothing to do but watch sheep graze.
 Prostitutes had a steady market among the shepherds and were often seen wandering the hillsides where the sheep grazed.

 The young woman had enough concern about her appearance compared to the ladies of the court.
 She doesn’t want to leave the wrong impression about her character among those who might see her.

 8 “If you yourself do not know,

 Most beautiful among women,